 The eastern narrow-mouthed toad is a small, plump, burrowing amphibian with a distinct fold of skin behind a small, narrow, pointed head.
 This animal has short legs, lacks tympana (the rounded external eardrum behind each eye, common in many frogs), and lacks webbing between the toes.

-An unusual, plump little amphibian that is seldom seen.
-There is a fold of skin behind its narrow, pointed head.
-The legs are short.
-There is no tympanum (external eardum) on the head and no webbing between the toes.
-Overall color is tan, brown, gray, or reddish brown.
+The general color is tan, brown, or reddish brown.
 The back has a pattern that looks like a long, dark wedge pointing toward the head.
-This wedge is bordered by a wide stripe of a lighter color that runs along the side.
+This dark wedge is bordered on its sides by a wide, lighter-colored stripe.
 Below that is a dark stripe running from the snout to the side of the hind legs.
-These patterns are often obscured by the presence of numerous small dark brown or black markings.
-The belly is heavily mottled with dark gray.
-Call is a bleating, nasal baaaa, which sounds like a lamb.
+These patterns are often obscured by numerous small dark brown or black markings.
+The belly is mottled with dark gray; males have deeply pigmented throats.

 The call of a male eastern narrow-mouthed toad is a bleating, nasal “baaaaa”; it lasts 1–4 seconds, sounding like the bleat of a lamb.
 When one individual calls, it often causes other individuals to call simultaneously.

 Similar species: The western narrow-mouthed toad, a close relative, has a lighter color and lacks prominent markings on the back.
 Also, its call is quite different, being a high-pitched, short “peep” followed by a nasal, buzzy bleat.
 Missouri's two narrow-mouthed toads have different distributions in the state, but the ranges do overlap in several western counties.
 In these counties, populations may occur in the same area.
 However, the calls of both species are different enough to prevent them from hybridizing.